Andriana: History

-Austronesian people started settling in Madagascar between 200 and 500 CE.
-They arrived by boats and were from various southeast Asian groups.
+Austronesian people settled in Madagascar between 200 and 500 CE, arriving by boat from various Southeast Asian regions.
 Mainland Africans began migrating to the island by the 9th century.
-The Portuguese traders were the first Europeans to arrive in the 15th century, followed by other European powers.
+Portuguese traders were the first Europeans to arrive in the 15th century, soon followed by other European powers.
+Andriana in the southeast of the island claim descent from a legendary figure called Darafify.

-This influx of diverse people led to various Malagasy sub-ethnicities in the mid-2nd millennium.
-The Merina were probably the early arrivals, though this is uncertain and other ethnic groups on Madagascar consider them relative newcomers to the island.
-The Merina people's culture likely mixed and merged with the Madagascar natives named Vazimba about whom little is known.
-According to the island's oral traditions, the "most Austronesian looking" Merina people reached the interior of the island in the 15th century and established their society there because of wars and migrant pressure at the coast.
-Merina people were settled in the central Madagascar, formed one of the three major kingdoms on the island by the 18th century – the other two being Swahili-Arab influenced Sakalava kingdom on the west-northwest and Austronesian Betsimisaraka kingdom on the east-northeast.
+This influx of diverse people led to various Malagasy sub-ethnicities by the mid-2nd millennium.
+The Merina were probably the early arrivals, though this is uncertain, and other ethnic groups on Madagascar consider them relative newcomers to the island.
+The Merina people's culture likely mixed with the Madagascar natives named Vazimba, about whom little is known.
+According to the island's oral traditions, the "most Austronesian looking" Merina people reached the interior of the island in the 15th century.
+They established their society there because of wars and migrant pressure at the coast.
+Merina people were settled in the central Madagascar and formed one of the three major kingdoms on the island by the 18th century, the other two being the Swahili-Arab influenced Sakalava kingdom in the northwest and the Austronesian Betsimisaraka kingdom in the northeast.

 The term Hova originally applied to all members of the Merina people who arrived in the central highlands around the 15th century and absorbed the existing population of Vazimba.
-Andriamanelo (1540–1575) consolidated the power of the Hova when he united many of the Hova chiefdoms around Antananarivo under his rule.
-The term Hova remained in use through the 20th century, though some foreigners transliterated that word to be Ankova, and increasingly used since the 19th century.
+Andriamanelo (1540–1575) consolidated the power of the Hova when he united many of the Hova chiefdoms under his rule.
+The term Hova remained in use through the 20th century.
+However, some foreigners transliterated that word to be Ankova.

-In and after the 16th century, slaves were brought into Madagascar's various kingdoms, and social strata emerged in Merina kingdom.
-The Hova emerged as the free commoners caste below the nobles hierarchy.
-During the rule of King Andriamanelo, a subset of Hova related to the king by blood came under the title Andriana.
-The social structure of the new kingdom became further defined under his son Ralambo (1575–1612), who further subdivided the Andriana into four ranks, and eventually six sub-castes by King Andriamasinavalona (1675–1710).
+Beginning in the 16th century, slaves were brought into Madagascar's various kingdoms, and social strata emerged in Merina kingdom.
+The Hova emerged as the free commoners' caste below the noble's hierarchy.
+During the rule of King Andriamanelo, a subset of Hova related to the king by blood gained the title Andriana.

 Sub-castes among the Merina

-King Andriamanelo (1540–1575) is credited with establishing the Andriana as a separate class in early Merina society.
-This class was sub-divided into four groups by his son, the King Ralambo (1575–1600):
+King Andriamanelo is credited with establishing the Andriana as a separate class in early Merina society.
+This class was subdivided into four groups by his son, the King Ralambo (1575–1600):